Interdisciplinary Programs

 About Interdisciplinary Programs

-The College of Arts & Sciences at Kansas State University values interdisciplinary learning and encourages students to explore connections across fields.
-Whether you’re pursuing a major, minor, or certificate, A&S offers opportunities to expand your academic experience beyond a single discipline.
+K-State's College of Arts and Sciences values interdisciplinary learning and encourages students to explore connections across fields.
+Whether you’re pursuing a major, minor, or certificate, Arts and Sciences offers opportunities to expand your academic experience beyond a single discipline.
 These interdisciplinary offerings allow students to focus on various interest areas and get a holistic academic experience while gaining skills that today’s employers seek.

-Programs featured in the navigation menu (also notated with an * below) are administered through the College’s Dean’s Office and supported by the Assistant Director of Interdisciplinary Programs.
-In addition, a wide range of interdisciplinary and complementary programs are offered across A&S departments.
+Programs featured in the left navigation menu (also notated with an * in list below) are administered through the college’s Dean’s Office and supported by the assistant director of interdisciplinary programs.
+In addition, a wide range of interdisciplinary and complementary programs are offered in the colleges departments.

 Together, these offerings allow you to build a more personalized academic path.
 Pairing programs across disciplines can deepen your expertise, strengthen transferable skills, and better prepare you for evolving career paths.
 Explore the full list below to discover ways to enhance your primary area of study and align your education with your academic and professional goals.

-Why go interdisciplinary?
+Decorative graphic that says Why interdisciplinary?
 Build a portfolio of knowledge.
 Design your educational path.
 Combine academic interests.
 Enhance critical thinking and problem solving skills.
 It is student-centric.

 K-State values the benefits of interdisciplinary learning and how it advances students in their career trajectory.
 Although each interdisciplinary major has its own learning outcomes, interdisciplinarity itself also has outcomes.